Did you know our jobs affect our daily lives and our bonds with others?

 Curious about the Jobs with the Lowest Divorce Rate in Australia?

 Considering a career change and curious about which professions have the lowest divorce rates in Australia?
-Dive into a detailed analysis with Justice Family Lawyers.
+Dive into a detailed analysis of our divorce lawyers.
 Our experts provide legal guidance and insight into how jobs can influence personal relationships.
 Understand the nuances, ensure your career choices align with your personal goals, and find the harmony between work and love.

 Principal of Justice Family Lawyers, Hayder specialises in complex parenting and property family law matters.
 He is based in Sydney and holds a Bachelor of Law and Bachelor of Communications from UTS.